mikesturm/ed/todaycard.md

 # FAQ

 ### Why an index card?
 Why not just a to-do list in a notebook or on an app?
+I have 3 main reasons why I use a new index card every day, and I’m very passionate about them.
+1. It’s your best shot at avoiding distraction.
+        Even though social media and the internet in general get a bad rap for being sources of distraction, our own productivity systems can also be huge distractions.
+Planners, outlines, apps, and lists of projects and tasks can all distract you from what you should be doing now.

+        The card is meant to be separate from all that other stuff.
+It is its own thing.
+It is today.
+Keep it separate, and watch your focus and motivation get magnified.

+2. It’s a way to leverage the feeling of a fresh start.
+    The reason why it’s important to have a brand new card is the same reason that it feels so great to have a brand new planner at the beginning of the year.
+When the place where you are trying to figure out what you need to do today is the same place as your leftover junk from yesterday and the weeks before, your mind knows this.
+But when your mind sees a fresh, new, separate blank piece of paper, it’s given permission to take things on with a fresh new attitude.
+Do not refuse to take advantage of this.
+A fresh card works in the same way that a fresh notebook or planner works.
+It just does this every single day.

+3. It’s portable and concrete.
+    The fact that you can feel the card and carry it with you makes what you’ve put on it all the more real.
+It becomes a talisman for doing your best today.
+The card you’re carrying with you is the best you can do today.
+Everything else is icing on the cake.

+### Do I have to go to Level 2?
+Can I just make a card each day?
+100% yes.
+And I suggest you do that for as long as you like.
+I love a good master productivity system as much as the next desk jockey, but I also recognize a brutal truth.

+The people who need a productivity system the most are often those who are least likely to succeed using a grand unified productivity system.
+It's too much, too soon.
+They still haven't learned how to feel good about today.
+That's what the card offers.

+You can be successful using just the card because it serves to focus and motivate you to put down in writing what’s important to do today, and makes it fun to push yourself to get it done today.
+That alone is worthwhile.

 ### What should go on the front of the card?
 Great question.
 My answer is this: whatever makes it easiest for you to look at the card and be ready to start doing item #1 on it.
 As I do for many things, I'll defer to the great David Allen, and suggest you list the next physical action step that will move things forward on the important thing that made you want to put that action on the card.
 But I realize that such actions may only take a minute.